LeoJuguet/report-internship2024/report.typ

 In Jasmin, it is possible to call a CPU instruction and get the result and flags, which depend on the target CPU.
 For now, the output is the top value and initialized for scalar values, but an approach similar to function calls will be possible, with specific cases handled.
 Similar things can also be done for system calls, which are not yet handled.

-= Conclusion

-The new safety checker written with MOPSA is faster than the previous one and offers the possibility of carrying out more checks in the future.
-Futhermore, Mopsa's modularity means that the code is more readable, faster and easier to add options to.
-For the moment, the checker correctly checks variable initialisation, array initialisation in most cases and out-of-bounds accesses.
-In addition, it's modular and works using a contract system.
-But MOPSA, offer after a time of adaptation to understant who each domains live together a simple and easy way to add more domains for specific analysis.
+For a more advance future, it's also plan to be able to communicate to EasyCrypt which properties already has been proved by the safety checker, to have a workflow in the future, where developer run the safety checker and prove after in EasyCrypt part that have not been yet proved.

 = Acknowledgements

-Thank you to the MPI-SP and the Groupe de Gilles for hosting me during this course.
+Thank you to the MPI-SP and the Gilles's Group for hosting me during this interniship.
 Thanks to Manuel Barbosa for his supervision and to Benjamin Grégoire, Vincent Laporte and Lionel Blatter for following the project and answering questions about Jasmin.
-Thanks to Raphael Monat from the MOPSA team for taking the time to answer my questions about abstract interpretation and MOPSA and for monitoring the project.
+Thanks to Raphaël Monat from the MOPSA team for taking the time to answer my questions about abstract interpretation and MOPSA and for monitoring the project.